Blendify/blender-manual/blender_docs/manual/editors/drivers_editor.rst

 Scale View
    Scale the view vertically or horizontally (:kbd:`Ctrl-MMB`).

 In addition, you can also use the scrollbars to pan and zoom the view.

-.. _graph_editor-2d-cursor:
-.. _bpy.types.SpaceGraphEditor.cursor:

 Header
 ======

 View Controls